With my eyes on the future!

 As you know, I've been remaking the cover for Heir of Scars I, Part I: Ghosts of Heiland.
-The very first beginning of the story.
-The process took me about a few weeks to sketch and
+The very beginning of the story.
+The process took me a few weeks to sketch and paint.

-I love my new portrait of Adria, but the mood of the epic novels speaks louder.
+I loved my new portrait of Adria, but the mood of the epic novels speaks louder.

-I worked hard to keep up with the deadline and turned my inspiration from a more digital game cover approach to the Old Master' color pallet such as the American painters like such as Albert Bierstadt.
+I worked hard to keep up with the deadline and turned my inspiration from a more digital game cover approach to the Old Masters' color pallet such as the American painter Albert Bierstadt.